-Jeff Harris, owner of the Boston Street Gallery, has been involved in the arts since the 1970s.
-Along with producing art himself, he also had always wanted to own and run his own gallery, the cards did not fall into place for Harris until 2015
+Jeffrey P. Harris, owner of the Boston Street Gallery, has been involved in the arts since the 1970s.
+Along with producing art himself, he also had always wanted to own and run his own gallery.
+Finally the cards fell into place for Jeff in 2015.